BobTheZombie/LPM.Org/README.md

 only the optimisation level.
 Any `CFLAGS` defined in a `.lpmbuild` script are appended to the defaults.

+For Intel processors the detection now inspects the `model` and `flags` fields from `/proc/cpuinfo`, mapping common family 6 CPUs to GCC's `x86-64` micro-architecture levels such as `x86-64-v2`, `x86-64-v3` and `x86-64-v4`.
+If a CPU cannot be matched to a known level the generic target is used.

 ## Snapshots

 LPM stores filesystem snapshots in `/var/lib/lpm/snapshots`.
 Configure